library-pals/spotify-to-yaml-action/README.md

 - `spotifyUser`: Required.
 Your Spotify username.
 - `fileName`: The YAML file to write your playlists.
 Default: `_data/playlists.yml`.
+- `seasonNames`: The season names in order by the season that ends in March, June, September, and then December.
+Default: `Winter,Spring,Summer,Fall`.
 <!-- END GENERATED DOCUMENTATION -->